johanna-gs/dotfiles/README.md

 # $HOME sweet $HOME

+## Configuration

+To update and symlink the different folders [dotbot](https://github.com/anishathalye/dotbot) is used!

 ## Minikube on M1

 Running minikube on m1-macs can be bit of a hassle - it is possible to fidle around using lima-vm as the container runtime.
 However, it is much easier to simply run kubernetes (with kubeadm) directly on lima - from the setup [here](https://github.com/lima-vm/lima/blob/master/examples/k8s.yaml).